- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - About Us

 *Jesse Barber was born on this date in 1878.
 He was a Black journalist, teacher, and dentist.
 Born in Blackstock, South Carolina, to former slave parents.

-In 1906, after the Atlanta Riots , Barber faced threats from white vigilantes and was forced to flee to Chicago.
-There he was unable to secure financial backing for his magazine, and Voice of the Negro folded in 1907.
-Barber's radicalism had made an enemy of Booker T. Washington, whose interventions caused Barber to lose jobs as a newspaper editor in Chicago and as a teacher in Philadelphia.
-To escape Washington's influence, in 1909 Barber retrained at the Philadelphia Dental School and on graduation in 1912 he set up a Philadelphia dental practice.
+In 1906, after the Atlanta Riots, Barber faced threats from white vigilantes and was forced to flee to Chicago.
+He could not secure financial backing for his magazine, and Voice of the Negro folded in 1907.
+Barber's radicalism had made him an enemy of Booker T. Washington, whose interventions caused Barber to lose jobs as a newspaper editor in Chicago and as a teacher in Philadelphia.
+To escape Washington's influence, in 1909, Barber retrained at the Philadelphia Dental School, and on graduation in 1912, he set up a Philadelphia dental practice.
 Jesse Max Baber died on September 20, 1949.